CanaryZen/ZeroOS/README.txt

 #          Python 3.8.0 is required for Advanche ZeroOS.
 Anything lower or higher than 3.8.0
 #                         will throw a system error at Advanche ZeroOS.
 #
-#      Advanche ZeroOS can be updated by the current update command or by enabling the "CheckForUpdates"
-#             configuration for automatic updates.
-You can also disable the automatic updates
-#       configuration to manually install updates, or to keep the current version of Advanche ZeroOS.
-#     If the current version is not supported by Advanche, you will be required to update Advanche ZeroOS.
-#
 #    You can also change your Username & Password to be a new password you can remember.
 Everytime you change
 #        your username/password, Advanche ZeroOS will automatically restart for changes to be completed.
-#
-#       Advanche ZeroOS can also be reset to a brand new state.
-This will automatically wipe the entire configuration
-#            and will automatically restart for changes to be completed.
-Also take note that this will not
-#             reset everything in the current folder, and will not automatically update Advanche ZeroOS.
 #
 #         You can also use Advanche ZeroOS in Offline Mode by enabling the configuration "OfflineMode".
 #      Please take note that Offline Mode will disable the Updating, Module, and some parts of the Compatability Systems.